chef/chef-web-docs/chef_master/source/cookbooks.rst

        * May be included in another recipe
        * May use the results of a search query and read the contents of a data bag (including an encrypted data bag)
        * May have a dependency on one (or more) recipes
-       * Must be added to a run-list before it can be used by the chef-client
+       * Must be added to a run-list before it can be used by the Chef Infra Client
        * Is always executed in the same order as listed in a run-list

        .. end_tag

-The chef-client will run a recipe only when asked.
-When the chef-client runs the same recipe more than once, the results will be the same system state each time.
-When a recipe is run against a system, but nothing has changed on either the system or in the recipe, the chef-client won't change anything.
+The Chef Infra Client will run a recipe only when asked.
+When the Chef Infra Client runs the same recipe more than once, the results will be the same system state each time.
+When a recipe is run against a system, but nothing has changed on either the system or in the recipe, the Chef Infra Client won't change anything.

 In addition to attributes and recipes, the following items are also part of cookbooks: